 Jo's partner approached me about coaching her for a huge challenge - to ride and complete L'Etape du Tour.
 This is a big challenge for most, more so as Jo was at the time recovering from cancer treatment.
 Jo shows that you don't have to be a professional cyclist, or want to be a professional cyclist, to benefit hugely from coaching.
 She shows that with a bit of grit, determination and the right support you can succeed in achieving great things in spite of what life may throw at you.

 "I'd like to take this opportunity to publicly and sincerely say: Thank you for taking me on, for giving me a chance despite the enormity of the challenge, and for seeing me through this.

 I hated your "how's the weight?" texts, but loved it when I could eventually reply with a good number.
-Thank you for pushing me to go on when I was tired and didn't think I could.
-Thanks for telling me I needed Phil's help, for the race plan, for training me to be strong enough to do this.
+Thank you for pushing me to go on when I didn't think I could.
+Thanks for training me to be strong enough to do this.

 Sean, thanks doesn't cover it.